ftorrenti/ftorrenti.github.io/index.md

 My research is focused on the **interface between cosmology and fundamental physics**.
 My main objective is to understand better what happened during the first instants of the universe, and its connection with high energy physics models and potential observational signatures.
-I am also a main developer of **<a href="https://www.cosmolattice.net">CosmoLattice</a>**, a code for lattice simulations of non-linear field dynamics in an expanding universe
+I am also a main developer of **<a href="https://www.cosmolattice.net" target="_blank" rel="noopener noreferrer">CosmoLattice</a>**, a code for lattice simulations of non-linear field dynamics in an expanding universe

 You can learn a bit more about **my research, my teaching and my software** by using the links above.